There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Consequences of the divergence and how to mitigate them?

 Apart from image interpolations, text-to-image diffusion models with DDIM inversion are often used for text-based edition, where a source image is first inverted and then reconstructed with a different target prompt \citep{hertz2022prompttoprompt,Mokady_2023_CVPR, garibi2024renoise, huberman2024edit}.
 However, knowing that DDIM latents are less diverse in plain areas, we hypothesize that using them as a starting point might reduce the diversity and quality of the edited samples.
 To evaluate this, we use \dit \citep{Peebles_2023_ICCV} and \deepfloydif \citep{DeepFloydIF} as conditional DMs with $T=50$ diffusion steps.
 For each model, we construct two sets of $1280$ randomly selected (1) source prompts $P_S$, used during the generation and inversion, and (2) target prompts $P_T$, used for edition.
 Using source prompts $P_S$, we generate images $I_S$ from Gaussian noise $\noise$ and invert them back into the latents $\latent$.
 Next, we regenerate images $\hat{I}_T$ from the latents, changing the conditioning to the target prompts $P_T$.
 We compare the edits with ground truth targets $I_T$ generated from the original noise $\noise$ with $P_T$.
 In \cref{fig:diversity_examples}, we present the drawback of leveraging latents as starting points for the denoising, where the structures for $I_S$ images' backgrounds limit editing performance in $\hat{I}_T$ target images.

 In~\cref{tab:edit_diversity_dit_if}, we quantitatively measure this effect.
 First, we calculate the diversity of target generations ($I_T$,$\hat{I}_T$) against source images ($I_S$).
 We use DreamSim distance \citep{fu2023dreamsim}, LPIPS \citep{lpips}, SSIM \citep{wang2004image}, and cosine similarity of DINO features \citep{dino} to measure the distance between two sets of generations.
 The experiment shows that edits resulting from latent encodings $\hat{I}_T$ are characterized by higher similarity (SSIM, DINO) and lower diversity (DreamSim, LPIPS) relative to starting images $I_S$ than the one resulting from noises $I_T$.
 At the same time, in the bottom rows of~\cref{tab:edit_diversity_dit_if}, we show that the correlations occurring in the latent encodings induce lower performance in text-alignment to target prompts $P_T$, which we measure by calculating cosine similarity between text embeddings and resulting image embeddings, both obtained with the CLIP \citep{Radford2021LearningTV} encoder.
+Additionally, to better assess image editing quality, we use directional CLIP similarity \citep{clip_dir}.

 We further evaluate how replacing the first inversion steps with the forward diffusion affects the diversity and text alignment of generated outputs.
 As shown in \cref{fig:diversity_alignment_forward}a, swapping the first $4\%$ of DDIM inversion steps with forward diffusion improves the diversity of images generated from latents almost to the level of the samples from original noise.
 At the same time, as presented in \cref{fig:diversity_alignment_forward}b, replacing the first inversion steps leads to a significant decrease in generations' alignment to the source prompt ($P_S$) and an increase in similarity to the target one ($P_T$).
 This can also be observed in visualizations (\cref{fig:diversity_examples}).
 Moreover, because of the random noise added as the initial inversion steps, as presented in \cref{app:stochastic_editing}, our approach enables stochastic image editing, producing diverse manipulations of the same image.